collinalexbell/HackMatrix/game-design.md

 - I will keep short-wave momentum up until plans for achieving better momentum are transfered from infinite intelligence
 - Every day, no exception
 ## Story
-You are a cybernetician.
-We all are.
-Thats why we chose to live here, in the City of Cybernetics.

-Nestled in the Pacific Northwest, at the confluence of the Willamete and Columbia river, lies our beautiful city, once called Portland, now called the City of Cybernetics.

 We collectively transformed it with our digital imaginings.
 They called it a video game, but we called it our future and then made it so.
 How else was a complex city supposed to be planned?... in meatspace?